 Former Giro winner Scarponi dies after collision with van

-In this May 24, 2014 file photo, Italy's Michele Scarponi smiles at the start of the 14th stage the Giro d'Italia, Tour of Italy cycling race, from Aglie' to Oropa, Italy.
-Scarponi died Saturday, April 22, 2017 after being hit by a van during training in Filottrano, central Italy.
+FILE - In this May 24, 2014 file photo, Italy's Michele Scarponi smiles at the start of the 14th stage the Giro d'Italia, Tour of Italy cycling race, from Aglie' to Oropa, Italy.
+Scarponi died Saturday, April 2... .

 Comments